ably/ably-js/README.md

 ### Testing environment variables for browser tests

-When using the test webserver `grunt test:webserver` the following test variables can be configured by appending them as params in the URL such as `http://localhost:3000/nodeunit.html?log_level=4`.
+When using the test webserver `npm run test:webserver` the following test variables can be configured by appending them as params in the URL such as `http://localhost:3000/nodeunit.html?log_level=4`.

 * `env` - defaults to sandbox, however this can be set to another known environment such as 'staging'
 * `realtime_host` - explicitly tell the client library to use an alternate host for real-time websocket communication.